TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

-NewPipe contribution guidelines
+YouTube Video Downloader contribution guidelines
 ===============================

 PLEASE READ THESE GUIDELINES CAREFULLY BEFORE ANY CONTRIBUTION!

 ## Crash reporting

 Do not report crashes in the GitHub issue tracker.
-NewPipe has an automated crash report system that will ask you to send a report via e-mail when a crash occurs.
+YouTube Video Downloader has an automated crash report system that will ask you to send a report via e-mail when a crash occurs.
 This contains all the data we need for debugging, and allows you to even add a comment to it.
 You'll see exactly what is sent, the system is 100% transparent.